From Pathetic Life #2

 ♦ ♦ ♦

-Well, here's my annual performance review, and the positives were exactly as expected: Doug is a productive worker who follows procedures.
+Well, that was my annual performance review, and the positives were exactly as expected: Doug is a productive worker who follows procedures.
 Good dog, have a biscuit.

 So what's my shortcoming, to keep my biscuits small and few?
 You're too quiet.
 Try to participate more, speak up in meetings, and join the chatter of camaraderie on the work floor.
 Also, we've noticed that you don't come to the after-hours Yahtzee nights, and the company picnic.